Approximating Nash Social Welfare by Matching and Local Search: Conclusion

 \section{Conclusion}

-We have shown a $(4+\eps)$-approximation algorithm for the symmetric NSW problem with submodular valuations, which is the largest natural class of valuations that allows a constant-factor approximation (using value queries) even for utilitarian social welfare.
-Moreover, our algorithm gives an $\ee(2+nw_{\max} +\eps)$-approximation algorithm for the asymmetric NSW problem under submodular valuations.
+We have shown a $(4+\eps)$-approximation algorithm for the symmetric NSW problem with submodular valuations.
+Moreover, our algorithm yields an $\exp\big(\log(3n)+\sum_{i=1}^n w_i\log w_i\big)\cdot (\ee+\eps)$-approximation algorithm for the asymmetric NSW problem under submodular valuations (see Remark~\ref{rem:bento}, \cite{bento}).
+Subsequent work \cite{bei2025nashsocialwelfaresubmodular,feng2024constant, fengli} has significantly extended these results, leading to a small constant factor approximation independent of the weights.
 However, there are still several directions and open problems to explore.
 An obvious one is to improve the approximation ratio for the symmetric case.
 The current hardness of approximation stands at $\frac{\ee}{\ee-1}\simeq 1.58$ for submodular valuations, which is the same as the optimal factor for maximizing utilitarian social welfare.
 It would be interesting to prove a separation between the two optimization objectives for submodular valuations.

-Another open problem is the asymmetric NSW problem.
-The goal is to get a constant-factor approximation independent of the weights $w_i$.
-For the asymmetric problem, getting a universal constant factor is open even in the basic case of additive valuations.
-The simplest case not covered by our algorithm is when one agent has weight $1/2$ and all other agents have weight $1/2n$.

 There are several open questions on the existence of EFX and its relaxations for submodular valuations.
-We mention two: First, does there exist a (complete) $\alpha$-EFX allocations for $\alpha>1/2$?
-Here, we do not make any efficiency requirements.
-Second, does there exist an EF1 allocation with high NSW value?
-Note that \cite{caragiannis2019unreasonable} shows that for additive valuations, the optimal NSW allocation is EF1.
+A significant one is: Does a (complete) $\alpha$-EFX allocation exist for $\alpha>1/2$?
+This is open even without imposing any additional efficiency requirements.